Materials-Consortia/OPTIMADE/optimade.rst

   :entry:`trajectories` entries have:

   - the properties described in the section `Properties Used by Multiple Entry Types`_;

   - the properties `nframes`_ and `reference_frames`_, described below;

-    - all custom properties defined in the `Structures Entries`_ endpoint are also used for trajectories, with the following difference; each property is extended by wrapping it in a list, so that each custom property of a :entry:`structures` resource becomes a list with an additional first dimension `dim_frames`_ (of size `nframes`_).
+  - all custom properties defined in the `Structures Entries`_ endpoint are also used for trajectories, with the following difference; each property is extended by wrapping it in a list, so that each custom property of a :entry:`structures` resource becomes a list with an additional first dimension of size `nframes`_ (with dimension name ``dim_frames``, as defined in the property definition).
 This allows these properties to be defined for each frame, and thus possibly change during the trajectory.

+    Moreover, for data-transfer efficiency reasons, all these properties have their first dimension ``dim_frames`` defined as compactable in the :field:`compactable` field of their property definition.
+The server MAY thus return the corresponding data using the `Compact list representation`_ format, if the property values are not changing over the trajectory.

   For example, the property `lattice_vectors`_ for a trajectory with 100 frames would be a three-dimensional list of floats, where the first dimension has a size of 100 (the number of frames), and the second and third dimensions have a size of 3 (representing the lattice vectors at each frame).
-  For data-transfer efficiency reasons, the server MAY define as :field:`compactable` the additional first dimension `dim_frames` for some of these properties, so as to return them in the `Compact list representation`_ format, e.g., if these are not changing during the trajectory.

   Other database-specific properties MAY also be provided.
 These might include properties computed for all or some frames, such as the energy, the pressure or the temperature.

+  We stress that, in general, if any property consists of a very large amount of data (which might be a common case for trajectories), the server MAY decide to not return the data directly in the response, but using instead the large-property transfer protocol described in the section `Transmission of large property values`_.

 nframes
 ~~~~~~~